Sport1 Medien: Financial losses and restructuring

-When EM.TV & Merchandising suffered financial difficulties and its stock had been collapsed following their acquisitions, Bavaria-based German media company Kirch Group (who co-owns a joint venture programming catalog with EM.TV called Junior.TV) announced the acquisition of a majority stake in EM.TV & Merchandising saving EM.TV from bankruptcy and it gave KirchGroup a second media distribution group.
+In December 2000 when EM.TV & Merchandising suffered financial difficulties and its stock had been collapsed following their acquisitions, Bavaria-based German media company Kirch Group (who co-owns a joint venture programming catalog with EM.TV called Junior.TV) announced the acquisition of a majority stake in EM.TV & Merchandising saving EM.TV from bankruptcy and it gave KirchGroup a second media distribution group, in return KirchGroup had sold its 50% share of EM.TV's joint children's programming venture with Kirch, Junior.TV, whilst EM.TV had diverst 50% stake in the holding unit behind the Formula One racing series, SLEC, as EM.TV plans to sell its assets like its American entertainment company The Jim Henson Company; the deal was closed two months later in February 2001 as KirchGroup had completed its acquisition of a majority stake in EM.TV & Merchandising, and it gave EM.TV full control of their joint-venture children's programming brand Junior TV.
 In that same month EM.TV & Merchandising alongside its American entertainment company The Jim Henson Company sold their rights to the Sesame Street Muppets to American non-profit organisation Sesame Workshop giving them full control of the Sesame Street Muppets.

 In March 2001 one year after EM.TV's acquisition of American entertainment company The Jim Henson Company and following Kirch Group's acquisition back in February of that same year, EM.TV & Merchandising was planning to sell their American entertainment company The Jim Henson Company following the sale of the rights to the Sesame Street Muppets to Sesame Workshop and EM.TV's major corporate restructure.